teambtcmap/btcmap-android/README.md

 Key features:

-- __Always aware:__ Get notified about new places in your area of interest.
+- __Explore:__ You can simply browse our map or use advanced search.
-- __All coins:__ Altcoins are also supported.
+- __Get updates:__ Get notified of new merchants in your area of interest.
-- __Offline mode:__ Looking for a nearest ATM during your travel?
-No problem, even if you're offline.
+- __Contribute:__ Report missing places or add more details to existing ones.